Layne has worked in veterinary medicine for almost 10 years and is a licensed veterinary technician.

 Puppies will eat anything and everything they can find, but unfortunately, this means they might consume something without your knowledge but the only sign to show for it is diarrhea.

-Contrary to popular belief, a blocked intestine (such as a chewed up toy blocking the intestines) or something uncomfortable in the stomach (like wood, plastic, trash) can cause bloody diarrhea and vomiting or worse.
+Contrary to popular belief, a blocked intestine (such as a chewed-up toy blocking the intestines) or something uncomfortable in the stomach (like wood, plastic, or trash) can cause bloody diarrhea and vomiting or worse.
 This is called an impaction and foreign body ingestion.

 Often, these types of issues require surgical removal (which is expensive!).
 Your puppy can die if you do not get them adequate veterinary care.
 The same can be said for toxin ingestion.
 Puppies will eat anything around the house including fertilizer, cleaning products, coffee grounds, antifreeze–you name it, and diarrhea can often be a symptom of toxicity.
 Get them treatment fast!